aindriu80/codevolution-nextjs-tailwindcss-app/README.md

 Client side data fetching for dynamic content

 Landing pages, blogs and any app where the content is generated at build time

+### Preview Mode

+In pre-rendering pages are pre-rendered ay build time - useful feature when your pages fetch data from a CMS, however it's not suitable when your creating a draft in your CMS and you want to preview the draft changes immediately on your page.

+Next.js can bypass the static generation option - you deploy your app when you make changes in the CMS, however they won't be reflected as pages as they are only generated when you build the application.

+There was need to handle this scenario of 'Preview of Publish'